dereklarmstrong/dereklarmstrong/README.md

 👋 **Hey, I'm Derek!**

 I'm your go-to guy for turning tech ideas into reality.
-Tech's my playground – from crafting code to mastering the cloud.
+Tech's my playground – from architectural designs, crafting code or deploying at scale in the cloud.
 I love unraveling tech puzzles and believe in multiple paths to a solution.
-It's not just about fixing things; it's about finding the smartest way to do it.
+It's not just about building or fixing things; it's about finding the best way to do it.

 🛠 **What's My Jam:**
-- Staying on top of the latest tech trends, tools and cloud advancements
+- Staying on top of the latest trends in development, tools and cloud advancements.
-- Combining trusted tech with new ideas for something awesome.
+- Combining trusted battle tested tech with new ideas for something awesome.
 - Experimenting in my home labs

 📢 **Let's Connect:**